mikrostew/recipes/markdown/chicken-enchilada-skillet.md

 * Season chicken thighs with salt, pepper, cumin, chili, and oregano.
 Sauté in a large skillet over medium-high heat with garlic and pepper until the chicken thighs are lightly browned and cooked through.

-* Add the black beans, enchilada sauce and salsa to the skillet.
-Bring to a simmer and heat until black beans are cooked through.
+* Add the black beans, enchilada sauce, salsa, and bullion to the skillet.
+Stir well, and bring to a simmer, until black beans are cooked through.

 * Add in the tortilla strips and stir until coated in sauce and heated through.
 Top with cheese and cover until melted, about 3 minutes.
 Garnish with your desired toppings and enjoy!